dougrich/tokenerator/ux/src/site-info.md

 To completely understand the analytics, I recommend looking at the reports linked above.

-The analytics are entirely anonymous. no personally identifiable information is collected.
+The analytics are entirely anonymous.
+No personally identifiable information is collected.

 The following metrics are tracked: